 A "pixie" cut refers to a style that is short on the sides and back and slightly longer on top—usually with short, wispy bangs styled to the side.
 Pixie cuts are surprisingly versatile and, unsurprisingly, fairly low maintenance.
 They also encompass several different looks and have come a long way since the classic, Twiggy-style pixie of the 1960s.
 "The pixie has evolved over the last few years," says Arizona-based hairstylist Erin Powers.
 Modern pixie cuts look lovely when styled and slicked back, but celebrities have proven you can also wear the trend messy and undone.

 Anyone can wear a pixie cut, especially if you're looking for a timeless style that requires minimal effort for maximum chicness.
-There are, however, some lengths that look better on certain face shapes.
+There are, however, some lengths that look more flattering on certain face shapes, if that's what you're looking for.
 "A great pixie haircut is based on not just face shape but also the shape of the client's head," says Karie Bennett, founder and master artist at Atelier Salon and Studio in California.
 "Since a short haircut is basically influenced by bone structure, it’s important to consider that before you decide on length and shape."

 Meet the Expert